kpreisser/TcpTunnel/README.md

 ## Features

 - Uses async I/O for high scalability.
-- Supports SSL/TLS and password authentication for connections from the Proxies to the Gateway.
+- Supports SSL/TLS and password authentication for secure connections between the Gateway and the Proxies.
 - Multiplexes multiple (tunneled) TCP connections over a single connection, similar to the stream concept in HTTP/2.
 - Uses flow control for the tunneled TCP connections (using a initial window size of 384 KiB), similar to the flow control mechanism in HTTP/2.
+- Multiple Proxy-Server instances can connect to a session, so it's possible to connect to the target endpoints from different machines at the same time.
 - Automatically recovers after one of the nodes (*Gateway*, *Proxy-Server*, *Proxy-Client*) was temporarily unavailable.
 - On Windows, it can be installed as service.